 |Spondoo||£75||Full monthly service and limited company set up; includes free personal tax return.|

 |Tax Compute||£90||Fully comprehensive service, includes tax returns for up to 2 directors.
 Free Co.
 Formation.|

-- Does your accountant charge to incorporate your company (and set you up as a client), or is this included in the monthly fee?
+- Does your accountant charge to set up a limited company (and set you up as a client), or is this included in the monthly fee?
 Although the actual company formation costs a mere £13 (via software filing), you will also need to be registered for VAT, registered as an employer with HMRC, and have your payroll set up.
-Your accountant will also need to set up your share structure, and attend to further administrative tasks.
+Your accountant will also need to set up your share structure and attend to further administrative tasks.

 - In some cases, particularly with ‘online’ accountants, you will be expected to do a fair amount of bookkeeping legwork yourself.
 Without a more complex table, it isn’t possible to show exactly which tasks each firm will carry out on your behalf, although for a number of providers, ‘bookkeeping’ (entering your transactions into an accounts system) is a chargeable extra.

 - A director’s self-assessment return fee cannot be claimed against your company, as this is a personal cost.
 Some accountants will complete one director’s return for free, whereas others will charge a one-off fee.